quasarframework/quasar-framework.org/source/guide/writing-quasar-page.md

 title: Writing a Quasar App Page
 ---
-Make sure you read and understand the [structure of a Quasar App](/guide/quasar-app-structure.html) first.
+Make sure you read and understand the [folder structure of a Quasar App](/guide/quasar-app-structure.html) first.
 Read the [Pages](/guide/quasar-app-structure.html#Pages) section closely.

 Then use the [Quasar CLI](/guide/cli-commands.html#Pages) to build a page.